Welcome to the New Web Site of the EBEC!

 The office of the Commission reviews and houses records for public inspection including:

-- statements of financial disclosure required of elected officials, candidates and certain state employees;
+- statements of financial disclosure required of elected officials, candidates, and certain state employees;

-- executive agency lobbyists registration statements;
+- executive agency lobbyists' registration statements;

 - gift disclosure statements; and

-- the day to day public record of the Commission.
+- the day-to-day public record of the Commission.